Mental Health Check-In, Resources, and Tips for a Post-COVID world

 - Keep up the general hygiene.
 Avoid the communal birthday cake left in the lunchroom, wash your hands, keep your desk tidy, and if you feel in any way ill or slightly sick, STAY HOME.

-Whatever we want to call the last 12+ months of our lives, whenever and however everything starts to open up during the Summer of 2021 (hopefully), it’s an opportunity to take things slowly and transition into better times.
-Check in with yourself, keep tabs on your mental health, ask for help when you need it and experience a new level of gratitude for the many things we took for granted before it was all taken away last March.
+Whatever we want to call the last 12+ months of our lives, whenever and however everything starts to open up during the Summer of 2021 (update – it didn’t!), it’s an opportunity to take things slowly and transition into better times.
+Check-in with yourself, keep tabs on your mental health, ask for help when you need it and experience a new level of gratitude for the many things we took for granted before it was all taken away last March.

 - General Mood Help: Moodfit

 - BIPOC: Shine

 To search for all available services in British Columbia, use the HealthLinkBC Directory.
 If you need help finding a service or a resource, call 8-1-1 any time of the day, any day of the year.